Plus ça change… Bentley introduces a more heavily revised Bentayga than previously imagined. It’s both better and worse than before.

 If you have to ask how much it costs to look this cheap you probably can’t afford it.

-All of a sudden Bentayga makes sense.
-Bentayga exists, I now realise, to provide a frame upon which the spectacularly insecure can hang the neediest portion of their id – and in the case above have it rendered in ‘Collage Edition’ carbon fibre.
-Behold the Mansory Black Edition – the ultimate expression of Bentayga-ness.
+Bentayga exists, I realise, to provide a frame upon which the spectacularly insecure can hang the neediest portion of their id – and for those at the extreme end of the spectrum, have it rendered in ‘Collage Edition’ carbon fibre.
+Behold the Mansory Black Edition – the ultimate expression of Bentayga.
+Suddenly it all makes sense.
 Continue reading “Scream If You Want To Go Faster”

 When two of the most prominent car designers recently left their posts, each left a ‘legacy’ awkward SUV model behind.
 Coincidence?